 Safeguarding Statement / Child Protection

 The welfare of children is of paramount importance and it is the responsibility of the school to safeguard all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We will act quickly and follow our procedures to ensure that children receive effective support, protection and justice.
 Through their day-to-day contact with pupils and direct work with families, education staff have a crucial role to play in noticing indicators of possible abuse or neglect.
 Parents should be aware, therefore, that where it appears to a member of staff that a child may have been abused, the school is required, as part of local child protection procedures, to report their concerns to Social Care Direct immediately.
-The Headteacher, Mr David Wright, is the designated teacher responsible for safeguarding, Miss Michelle Davidson and Mr Andrew Poppleton are Deputy Designated Safeguarding Leads and Mrs Jayne Ingram is the Designated Safeguarding Governor.
+The Acting Headteacher, Miss Michelle Davidson, is the designated teacher responsible for safeguarding, Mr Andrew Poppleton and Miss Kim Stones are Deputy Designated Safeguarding Leads and Mrs Heather Baxter is the Designated Safeguarding Governor.

 Safeguarding Statement / Safe Recruitment and Selection of Staff.